 Also, if you’ve been curious about how to smoke weed without coughing, vaporization may be the answer.

-Cannabis is beloved for its many positive effects and therapeutic benefits but if it wasn’t for terpenes, the experience would be far different.
+Cannabis is beloved for its many positive effects and therapeutic benefits.
+Without crucial terpenes, the experience would be very different.

 Terps are one of the most crucial parts of the cannabis plant.
-The sad fact is once they evaporate, they’re gone for good.
-To maintain your terpenes and preserve the quality of your bud, always make sure to properly store it—and always use a terpene shield from Boveda.
+It’s a sad fact, but once terpenes evaporate, they’re gone for good.
+To maintain your terpenes and preserve the quality of your bud, always make sure to properly store it—and always use Boveda’s 58% and 62% terpene shields to avoid terpene evaporation!